culturedigitalskills/2024-digitisation-photogrammetry/episodes/photogrammetry-software.Rmd

 \

-### Adding real world scale
+### Adding real-world scale

 \
 \

 ### Final Remarks

-During the whole process you will encounter more options and setting then the ones described above.
-You can find a more complete and technical advice in [this document](https://www.3dflow.net/zephyr-doc/en/Extractingadensepointcloud.html).
+During the whole process, you will encounter more options and settings than the ones described above.
+You can find a piece of more complete and technical advice in [this document](https://www.3dflow.net/zephyr-doc/en/Extractingadensepointcloud.html).

 Or if you prefer it as a PDF file you can find it [here](https://3df-eu.fra1.digitaloceanspaces.com/zephyr-doc/3DF%20Zephyr%20Manual%207.500%20English.pdf)